Rijul-A/dotfiles/README.md

 bombadil install public.tml
 bombadil link
 ```
-There is only one public profile
+There is only one public profile.